Hereβs a clear explanation of basic Linux commands with examples for each:

 Example:

-ls -lah # Lists all files (including hidden) in detailed, readable format
+ls -lah # Lists all files (including hidden) in detailed, readable format2. cd (Change Directory)

 Purpose: Moves you into a different directory.